Are we making ourselves stupid? Or, are we only being blind?

 The Wikipedia definition then goes on to say, "but a popular implication remains that the epiphany is supernatural, as the discovery seems to come suddenly from the outside."
 This made me want to put a little asterisk and write the word, "Duh!" at the bottom of the page.
 However, it is really more of the case that the divine outside of us makes contact with the divine that is inside of us.
 And by divine, I mean all of the immense stuff of the universe that has yet to be spayed and neutered by the lab coated high priests of mediocrity in their insane worship of Groucho, the Roman God of burnt toast.

 My epiphany was basically that I suddenly understood the power of the subconscious and its importance to the life of an individual.
 I know that it was real because I suddenly understood a whole bunch of shit that was always right in front of my face.
-How literature really works, the meaning and symbolism of the classic young adult novel Old Yeller, the meaning of the book Tuck Everlasting, the role of mythology in religion, what to tell my oldest daughter about her, at that time, impending move to Portland, and mainly the realization that most human beings on this planet are playing a dumbed down but slightly more complex version of Monopoly adapted to their own setting.
+How literature really works, the meaning and symbolism of the classic young adult novel Old Yeller, the meaning of the book Tuck Everlasting, the role of mythology in religion, what to tell my oldest daughter about her, at that time, impending move to Portland, and mainly the realization that most human beings on this planet are playing a dumbed down but slightly more complex version of Monopoly adapted to their own life and setting.

 I read this book The Divine Code of Life written by a Nobel Prize winning professor of biogenetics named Kazuo Murakami.
 In the book, the professor says that not only are we capable of altering our DNA for the better, but that we are also hardwired to be the best version of ourselves.